Computation of Kontsevich Weights of Connection and Curvature Graphs for Symplectic Poisson Structures: Abstract

 \section{Abstract}

-We give an explicit computation of weights of Kontsevich graphs which arise from connection and curvature terms within the globalization picture as in \cite{CMW3} for symplectic manifolds.
+We give a detailed explicit computation of weights of Kontsevich graphs which arise from connection and curvature terms within the globalization picture as in \cite{CMW3} for the special case of symplectic manifolds.
+We will show how the weights for the curvature graphs can be explicitly expressed in terms of the hypergeometric function as well as by a much simpler formula combining it with the explicit expression for the weights of its underlined connection graphs.
 Moreover, we consider the case of a cotangent bundle, which will simplify the curvature expression significantly.